nabeelahmad10/CitiVoice/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-1. Open the `combined.py` file in your preferred code editor.
-2. Run the file to start the server.
-3. Open your web browser and navigate to [http://127.0.0.1:5005](http://127.0.0.1:5005) to access the main website.
-4. From the main website, you can navigate to the medical, problem solver, government, emergency, and legal sections to interact and use the services.